urbit/bridge/DEVELOPMENT.md

 3. Download the Passport file, then use the enclosed Master Ticket and ID to login to Bridge again
 ### Known Issues

-When testing the invite acceptance and login flow on Ropsten, some of the Azimuth API calls will fail (e.g., `getConditional`).
+When testing the invite acceptance and login flow on Goerli, some of the Azimuth API calls will fail (e.g., `getConditional`).

 ## Releases